City-of-Helsinki/helsinki-design-system/DEVELOPMENT.md

 yarn
 ```

 4. Build packages with `yarn build`.
-This builds all packages; core, react, design-tokens and site (documentation).
+This builds all packages; core, react, design-tokens, and site (documentation).

 ```bash
 yarn build